-From the Vitamin D content in carrots list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Vitamin D. Each carrots item can be scaled by different amounts to adjust the amounts of Vitamin D so that it is not just, for example, the values in 100g of Carrots, cooked, boiled, drained, without salt.
+From the Vitamin D content in carrots list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Vitamin D. Each carrots item can be scaled by different amounts to adjust the amounts of Vitamin D so that it is not just, for example, the values in 100g of Carrots, frozen, cooked, boiled, drained, with salt.
 The item can be scaled by quantites in g, oz or typical serving sizes.

 We have also sorted our complete nutrition and vitamin database of over 7000 foods, based on the amount of Vitamin D. Again you can find a full nutrition breakdown for all foods containing vitamin-d which can be scaled for different servings and quantities, from the complete list of foods high in Vitamin D.